 10 Rock Barn Country Club & SpaSee on map

-For more than 50 years, this semiprivate club has offered its members top amenities, many of which are open to the public.
-If you book one of the various lodging options, you can stay and play like a lifelong member for the duration of your stay.
+For more than 50 years, this semiprivate club has offered its members top amenities, a few of which are open to the public.
+But if you book one of the various lodging options, you can stay and play like a lifelong member for the duration of your stay.
 Treat yourself to well-deserved pampering at The Spa at Rock Barn, where a newly renovated pool featuring three waterfalls and a salt cave come with an extensive menu of services for the ultimate in self-care.
 Known for its championship golf, 36 holes await you on two challenging yet gorgeous courses.
 Other luxuries you don’t want to miss include a fitness center, an Olympic-sized swimming pool, equestrian center, a top-notch tennis complex, and an array of casual and fine dining venues.

 This article was produced in partnership with, and all photos are courtesy of, Visit Hickory Metro.